 Energy productivity is a simple and widely measured metric.
 Productivity is the amount of service or useful work produced by a unit of energy.
 At the national level, energy productivity is gross domestic product (GDP) per unit of total primary energy consumed by the country.
 This broad metric may be affected by economic factors (such as the amount of manufacturing), climate, access to energy, and other conditions, as well as by efficiency.
-President Obama announced a goal, now supported by a Department of Energy (DOE) initiative, to double energy productivity over 2010 levels by 2030.
+President Obama announced a goal to double energy productivity over 2010 levels by 2030.
 The productivity is increasing but not fast enough to reach the goal.
 The small peak in 2012 was caused in part, by lower energy use due to the mild winter of that year.
 Note that energy productivity is the inverse of energy intensity, which is the energy consumed per unit of work done.
 We can track energy efficiency using either of these two metrics.

 Energy use per person can vary widely with income level, geography, climate, and demographics.
 The graph shows energy use per capita in all the economic sectors in the United States in recent years.
 The decrease is mostly due to reduction in residential energy consumption in recent years.

 Energy efficiency programs require upfront costs.
 Among a number of financing strategies, small charges levied on customer utility bills are the single largest source of funding for US energy efficiency programs.
 Administered by utilities or contracted to third parties, these energy efficiency programs involve customers in projects ranging from simple lighting replacements to whole-building retrofits.
 The graph shows annual customer-funded expenditures on US electricity and natural gas efficiency programs, which have been rising since a low in 1998.